usnistgov/dioptra/docs/source/how-to/essential-workflows/creating-users-groups.rst

 Create Users and Groups
 ========================

-This how-to explains how to create :ref:`Users <users-groups-explanation>` in Dioptra.
+This how-to explains how to create :ref:`Users <explanation-users-and-groups>` in Dioptra.

 Prerequisites